 Prof. Cross accepts Tokyo Tech undergraduate 4th year students, graduate student applicants and visiting researchers into his lab on the Ookayama campus (in Meguro, Tokyo).
 Both Japanese and international students are welcome to apply to join the lab.
-Please note that MEXT scholarships for degree-seeking international students are very limited.
+Please note that MEXT scholarships for degree-seeking international students are very limited and extremely competitive.
 If you are seeking a scholarship, please consider applying for scholarships in your home country offered by the Japanese embassy, Asian Development Bank (ADB), JICA, JASSO, JSPS and via foundations.

 If you are interested in joining my lab for a degree program, please send your resume and contact me by email or using the contact page include the answers to the questions in part 1 below.
 Based upon lab space availability, your intellectual/academic ability, lab diversity, research topic match, your financial situation (scholarship potential), and research impact potential on society, you will be asked to proceed into Part 2.
 Regarding IPG (C) program/MEXT Embassy scholarships, please contact me in Sept. for April admission.
 For IGP(C) applicants, I reviewed the candidates' and schedule interviews, 3 weeks before the application deadline.
 For IGP(A) applicants, I will review the applicants' materials in mid-November and schedule interviews with selected candidates.
 Due to limited students desks/space in the lab, I give priority to Japanese 4th year undergraduate /graduate students and international master/doctoral program applicants receiving scholarships. (explanation revised Oct..
 2021)

 Lab Applications Part 1.

 1. What are you currently doing (work, research, student)?

-2. Which Tokyo Tech graduate degree program are you applying for IGP-A (MEXT scholarship), IPG-C (ext. scholarship or self-funded), Ippan A or B (for Japanese language applicants), Working-adult doctoral program, or other and what degree are you seeking to pursue?
+2. Which Tokyo Tech graduate degree program are you applying for IGP-A, Embassy MEXT scholarship, IPG-C (ext. scholarship or self-funded), General (Ippan A or B for Japanese language applicants), Working-adult doctoral program, or other and what degree are you seeking to pursue?

 3. When is the deadline for the above application, consent to join the lab, and when do you want to be admitted as a student to Tokyo Tech (Sept./April Year)?

 4. Why do you want to pursue a graduate degree (Master, Doctoral) or pursue research in my group?